 Instructions

-- IMPORTANT: At this point, you need to taste the sauce and adjust it to fit your taste.
+- Taste the sauce and adjust it to fit your taste.
 Some people like their sauce a bit more sweet, so if that's you, add a bit more sugar and simmer for another minute.
 If you prefer a bit more salty/umami flavor, add a bit more soy or fish sauce.
 You can also add a bit of lime zest if you like a more pronounced citrus flavor.
-With all the flavorful elements of this sauce, you'll love it the most if you adjust it suit your own unique taste preferences.

-- Store in an airtight container in the refrigerator for 3 weeks.
+- Store in an airtight container in the refrigerator for 3 weeks or freeze for 6 months.

 Notes